 Yes, we do.
 Heart and Mind currently offers Monday - Friday appointments from 7.00 to 21.00 as well as Saturdays from 8.00 to 17.00.

 Is Heart & Mind a charity or about profit?

 Neither.
 Heart & Mind is a social enterprise that exists to serve the community.
 We believe professional help and support should be accessible to all, irrespective of people's financial circumstances.
-That is why we joined together to form a diverse team of over 40 independently working health practitioners, each with different experiences and from different backgrounds, allowing us to tailor our help to the specific needs of our clients.
+That is why we joined together to form a diverse team of around 40 independently working health practitioners, each with different experiences and from different backgrounds, allowing us to tailor our help to the specific needs of our clients.

 Our consultations fees are based on a sliding scale, taking into consideration people’s personal circumstances and ability to pay.
-We are also offer a low cost scheme for those genuinely unable to pay our minimum fees.
+We also offer a low-cost scheme for those genuinely unable to pay our minimum fees.
 Find out more about our 'Low-Cost Counselling Service'

 How do I pay for consultations?

-At our Covent Garden and London Bridge locations you pay your initial consultation fee by Debit or Credit Card (using PayPal).
-To pay for ongoing consultations you will be asked to set up a Direct Debit mandate.
+To pay for consultations at our Heart & Mind, you will be asked to set up a Direct Debit mandate.
 Once set up, the consultation fee due will be debited from your account on the day of each appointment.

 What about appointment changes or cancellations?

 If you need to cancel or reschedule a session please give your counsellor or coach as much notice as possible.
 Any cancelled, missed or changed appointments with less than 48-hour notice are charged the usual session fee- irrespective of reason e.g. ill health, travel delays etc.